-Each Web Browser comes with a default search engine that users can use to perform search pe Internet, Most of them using the default search engine Google Search.
-Of the four browsers frequently used by users (Firefox, Chrome, Opera si Internet Explorer), Internet Explorer is the exception, it came bundled with BingOwn search engine microsoft.
-But considering the fact that each browser can be set only one default search engine, which supports aliasesThat allow users to perform searches on other search engines besides the default.
+Each Web Browser comes with a search engine default that users can use to perform search pe Internet, most of them using as a search engine default Google Search.
+Of the four browsers frequently used by users (Firefox, Chrome, Opera si Internet Explorer), Internet Explorer is the exception, it came bundled with BingOwn search engine Microsoft products.
+But, considering the fact that for each browser only one search engine can be set default, they provide support for aliases, which allow users to perform searches on search engines other than default.

 IE Search Customizer is a free utility that allows users to define search custom (aliases) In browser Internet Explorer.
-Specifically, the utility gives users the possibility to create aliases that can be used to perform custom searcheson custom search enginesDirectly from address bar IE browser (without them having to modify the default search engine of the browser).
+Specifically, the utility gives users the possibility to create aliases that can be used to perform custom searcheson custom search enginesDirectly from address bar of the IE browser (without them having to modify the search engine default of the browser).

 How does IE Search Customizer?

-First you need to know Search URL for each alias that you want to add in Internet Explorer.
-For example, if you want to add an alias Google Search, open official page search engine and search a random word (eg test), then the resulting URL from the search replace that word with %s (For example, instead of https://www.google.com/#q=test you have https://www.google.com/#q=%s); when you perform a search with an alias, %s will be replaced with term that you will look)
+First you need to know Search URL for each alias you want to add to the Internet Explorer.
+For example, if you want to add an alias for Google Search, open official page search engine and search a random word (eg test), then the resulting URL from the search replace that word with %s (For example, instead of https://www.google.com/#q=test you have https://www.google.com/#q=%s); when you perform a search with an alias, %s will be replaced with term that you will look)

 In the open window enter the name for custom search (Eg if you want to create a alias for Google Search, Named custom search Google or Google Search; If you want to create an alias for Google Images, Using the name Google Images) In the field below Name Your Search.